Jiya398/.github/README.md

 ### Hi there  👋
 I'm Julieta Sayco, 2nd year college and currently studying Bachelor of Science in Information Technology.
 Currently I'm passionate studying in the Technology field.
-I'm also interested to work and collaborate open source projects and have a connections.
+I'm also interested to work and collaborate on open source projects.
 You can reach me at Julietaa.b.sayco@gmail.com
 <!--
 **Julieta398/Julieta398** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.